How to Edit HTML in WordPress?

 - Clicking on the three-dot menu on the upper left-hand side for editing the entire post

-So, you can edit HTML in WordPress using the two ways above.
+So, you can edit code in WordPress using the two ways above.

 But, how to edit HTML on your homepage?
 Basically, you can add custom HTML from the widget areas.
 Go to Appearance -> Widget.

-From the widget areas, you can edit the HTML of the available widgets or add more widgets from the Custom HTML menu.
+From the widget areas, you can edit the HTML of the available WordPress widgets or add more from the Custom HTML menu.

 How to edit PHP and CSS in WordPress